 “They’re having to mortgage their future just to have a future.
 Student loan debt has now exceeded credit card debt.
 And so part of what’s going on is people don’t see themselves in the political partisan conversation, the predictable hackneyed arguments that go on in Washington.
 And so their voices are suppressed to the degree that they don’t see what’s at stake for them.”

-Ongoing protests have been so significant that they have echoed loudly across the nation, sparking deep and at times contentious conversations among Christians of different races.
+Ongoing racial injustice protests have been so significant that they have echoed loudly across the nation, sparking deep and at times contentious conversations among Christians of different races.
 Warnock urged Christians not to focus on instances of looting that have accompanied some protests.

 “There’s been some unfortunate incidents of looting and violence.
 We’ve seen some of that even in the city of Atlanta, but most of the protests have been overwhelmingly nonviolent and constructive.
 And nonviolent protests with an eye toward social change is as American as voting.
 It is as basic as the Constitution itself and the Declaration of Independence.
 The Declaration of Independence is protest put in writing,” he said.